neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 # Build a private chain on local host

-In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.

-> [!Note]
->
-> [Here](https://github.com/chenzhitong/NEO-Private-Net) is a private chain which is all set for you to use directly.
-The NEO and GAS have been withdrawn.
-The NEO node version is 2.9.4.

-## Installing NEO node
+## Installing Neo node

-Install NEO-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.
+Install Neo-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.

-For more information refer to [Installation of NEO-CLI](../../node/cli/setup.md).
+For more information refer to [Installation of Neo-CLI](../../node/cli/setup.md).

 ## Installing plug-in

-Install [SimplePolicy](https://github.com/neo-project/neo-plugins/releases/) the plug-in to enable the consensus policy.
+Install [SimplePolicy](https://github.com/neo-project/neo-plugins/releases/) to enable the consensus policy.
 The nodes cannot reach a consensus without the plug-in.
 For more information, refer to [Installing plug-ins](../../node/cli/setup.md).

 ## Creating wallet files

-From NEO-CLI or NEO-GUI create four wallets, 1.json, 2.json, 3.json, and 4.json, and place each in the folder of four nodes.
+From Neo-CLI or Neo-GUI create four wallets, 1.json, 2.json, 3.json, and 4.json, and place each in the folder of four nodes.

 ## Modifying config.json